Chris Harris Jr.: 2014

-The Denver Broncos finished first in the AFC West with a 12-4 record, but lost 24-13 in the AFC Divisional Round to the Indianapolis Colts.
-On January 25, 2015, Harris played in the 2015 Pro Bowl and recorded two solo tackles and a pass deflection as member of Team Irvin that defeated Team Rice 32-28.
+The Denver Broncos finished first in the AFC West with a 12–4 record, but lost 24–13 in the AFC Divisional Round to the Indianapolis Colts.
+Harris was named to the Pro Bowl.

 2015

 Harris retained his spot as the starting left cornerback and Talib retained his spot as the starting right cornerback for the 2015 season under new defensive coordinator Wade Phillips.

-On October 4, 2015, Harris recorded a season-high eight combined tackles during a 23-20 win against the Minnesota Vikings.
-The following week, Harris made his most notable play of the regular season, intercepting Derek Carr and returning it for a 75-yard touchdown which was the Broncos only touchdown in their 16-10 victory at the Oakland Raiders.
+On October 4, 2015, Harris recorded a season-high eight combined tackles during a 23–20 win against the Minnesota Vikings.
+The following week, Harris made his most notable play of the regular season, intercepting Derek Carr and returning it for a 75-yard touchdown which was the Broncos only touchdown in their 16–10 victory at the Oakland Raiders.
 Harris finished the regular season with 58 combined tackles (49 solo), six pass deflections, two interceptions, two forced fumbles, and a touchdown in 16 games and 16 starts.
-His overall grade of 87.2 ranked as the second highest grade among cornerbacks from Pro Football Focus in 2015, behind only Darius Slay who received a grade of 87.3.

-After defeating the Pittsburgh Steelers in the AFC Divisional round and the New England Patriots in the AFC Championship, the Denver Broncos went on to appear in Super Bowl 50.
+After defeating the Pittsburgh Steelers in the AFC Divisional Round and the New England Patriots in the AFC Championship, the Denver Broncos went on to appear in Super Bowl 50.
 On February 7, 2016, Harris recorded five solo tackles and a sack as the Broncos defeated the Carolina Panthers 24–10 to win Super Bowl 50.
-Harris didn't allow a touchdown reception in coverage from December 1, 2013 to December 15, 2015, a span that covered 35 games (including playoffs).
+Harris didn't allow a touchdown reception in coverage from December 1, 2013, to December 15, 2015, a span that covered 35 games (including playoffs).
 The streak ended against the Steelers and Antonio Brown who was widely regarded as the best wide receiver in the league.
 He received enough votes from fellow NFL players to rank 52nd on the NFL Top 100 Players of 2016.
 During the 2015 season, the Denver Broncos secondary gained the nickname the "No Fly Zone" due to their superior coverage ability.